No deal Brexit: Government announces Temporary Leave to Remain for EU Citizens

 EU nationals keen on staying in the UK for longer than three months must apply for European Temporary Leave to Remain instead.
 This immigration status grants EEA citizens entry into the UK to live, work or study for as long as 36 months.

-Crucially, however, this route will not allow EU migrants to settle permanently.
+.
 Applicants will not be able to extend or renew this immigration status.
-European Temporary Leave to Remain is only a temporary alternative which will not result in any form of permanent settlement such as Indefinite Leave to Remain.
+European Temporary Leave to Remain is only a temporary alternative which will not result in any form of permanent settlement such as Indefinite Leave to Remain

 European Temporary Leave to Remain will be available to migrants online and will come with a fee.
 To successfully apply, applicants will only need to prove their identity and declare any criminal convictions – similar to that of the EU Settlement Scheme.